07ReuelBodhak/python/Encapsulation and Abstraction/README.md

 # Encapsulation and Abstraction

-Both encapsulation and data hiding are the concept of OOP
+Both encapsulation and Abstraction are the concept of OOP

 ### 1. Encapsulation